meltmedia/the-ark/README.md

 the-ark
 ===================

+Install Instructions:
+: pip install TBD

 The Ark is a library of commonly used tools for automating a website.
 These tools include:

-Selenium Helpers
-: A Selenium wrapper that simplifies basic Selenium commands and raises improved exceptions

 Email Client
 : Quick way of sending test results to an email address or a list of email addresses